AtsukoCoffey/search4herbs/README.md

 **Title banner and Introduction**
 I couldn't use graphic images though I used the ASKII letters for the title banner.
-Also I changed the lead paragraph to a simple short sentence to understand what this app is.
+Also I changed the lead paragraph to a simple short sentence to explain what this app is.

 **Name Input**
-It asks the user's name.
-It is used for the hero's name.
+It asks for the user's name which is used for the hero's name.
-Validation is set by more than 3 letters, any characters can be used but not just numbers.
+Validation requires more than 3 letters, any characters can be used, but not just numbers.
 ![Title banner and Introduction](readme/feat-title.png "Title banner and Introduction")

 **Would you like to play?**
 Before this fantasy story begins, I wanted to give the user a little introduction, preparing for the fantasy setting.
 Then ask the player to play or not.
-If User choose "No" then the loop stops for a while though this loop won't exit until the user types "Yes".
+If the user choose "No" then the loop stops for a while but won't exit until the user types "Yes".
 ![Would you like to play?](readme/feat-play.png "Would you like to play?")

 **Story display**
-All the story sentnces have 2 line break for readability.
+All the story sentences have 2 line breaks for readability.
 ![Story display](readme/feat-story.png "Story display")